Sachin Tendulkar: 2008: Return to Tests and breaking Brian Lara's record

-Return to form and breaking Brian Lara's record

 In the following ODI series against Sri Lanka, Tendulkar was sidelined due to injury.
 However, during the following Australia tour of India, he returned to fitness and form, scoring 13 and 49 in the first Test before making 88 in the first innings of the second Test, breaking the record for most Test runs held by Brian Lara.
 He also reached the 12,000-run mark when he was on 61.
 He described the achievement as the biggest in 19 years of his career on the day he achieved the record.
-He made a fifty in the third Test and 109 in the fourth, as India won the series 2–0 and regained the Border-Gavaskar Trophy.
+He made a fifty in the third Test and 109 in the fourth, as India won the series 2–0 and regained the Border–Gavaskar Trophy.

-ODI and Test series against England
+2008: England Series

 Tendulkar was again out of the first three ODIs of a seven-match ODI series at home against England due to an injury, but he made 11 in the fourth ODI and 50 in the fifth, before the series was called off due to the 2008 Mumbai terrorist attacks, the scoreline being 5–0 to India.

 England returned for a two-match Test series in December 2008, and the first Test, which was originally planned to be held in Mumbai, was shifted to Chennai following the terror attacks.
 Chasing 387 for victory in that match, Tendulkar scored 103 not out and shared a 163-run unbroken fifth wicket partnership with Yuvraj Singh.
 This was his third century in the fourth innings of a Test match, and the first which resulted in a win.
 He dedicated this century to the victims of the Mumbai terror attacks.
-The knock was nominated to be one of the Test Batting Performance of the year by ESPNCricinfo.
+The knock was nominated to be one of the Test Batting Performance of the year by ESPNcricinfo.
+Tendulkar called this his most meaningful knock.
 Tendulkar scored poorly in the second Test at Mohali, which ended in a draw.
 India won the series 1–0.